jeffreykegler/personal/timeline.md

 one which some have adopted as an overall solution to their parsing problems.
 <!--
-TODO:
 Pratt, Vaughan R. Top down operator precedence.
 In First ACM Symposium on Prin- ciples of Programming Languages, pages 41–51.
 ACM, Oct.
 1973.
 -->

-As an overall strategy,
-the Pratt approach is not popular.
+The Pratt approach,
+and its descendant, precedence climbing, is not popular as an overall strategy.
 It is most often used as
 the operator expression subparser within a recursive descent strategy.